quadsurf/express-mongo-associations-assessment/README.md

 You must build an express/mongo app that:

-- Has at least one one-many relationship
+- Has at least one one-to-many relationship
   - Must use referenced documents, not embedded documents
-  - Must display both the "parent" and the "children" on the same page
+  - Must display both the "parents" and the "children" on the same page
 - Has at least one many-to-many relationship
-  - Must use an array of ids in one of the collections
+  - Must _not_ use arrays of ids in either of the collections (must use a join collection)
-  - Must display the "parent" and the "children" on the same page
+  - Must display the "parents" and the "children" on the same page
 - Has a complete and correct ERD diagram that describes your model
   - Can be a whiteboard drawing you took a picture of
-- Allows users to CRUD all of the models in the app
+- Allows users to CRUD the child models in the app
   - See UI patterns for suggestions
-- Server-side validations on all objects
-  - simple required-field validations will work

 In code, your app must:

 - use all promises (no callbacks allowed!)
-- not have _any_ references to Monk or Mongoose in your routes files
+- not have _any_ references to Monk or Mongoose (or any other database driver) in your routes files
-  - _all_ db-related calls must be in files in your `./lib` directory
+  - _all_ db-related calls must be in files in your `./lib` directory or some other directory

 You may choose which problem domain to model.
-If you have an existing personal project that meets 100% of these criteria, you may submit that as well, but c'mon, you could use the extra practice!
+If you have an existing personal project that meets 100% of these criteria, you may submit that as well.
+Also, this may serve as the basis for your capstone project if it fits all the other criteria.

 ## Instructions